 On the other hand, if you go to a clinic for typical cold symptoms, or side effects specific to the flu, you will most likely see a provider first.
 They will then take time to assess your symptoms and ultimately decide to give you a flu test.
 A rapid influenza test will typically provide results within 30 minutes and is considered an in-house lab test.
 They may not be as accurate as some other flu tests.

 Office Visit Cost Without Insurance

 CVS Minute Clinic, New York City, New York

 FastMed Urgent Care, Orlando, Florida

 myDoc Urgent Care, Philadelphia, Pennsylvania

 The above prices were also obtained directly from the clinics' websites.
 There are often different levels of visits at urgent care centers, so it can be hard to determine the actual price until a healthcare provider evaluates you.

 You can save on a visit to urgent care by looking into virtual health options.
 Many urgent care centers offer telehealth office visits, where a professional will evaluate your symptoms and recommend treatment.
 A virtual visit may lead to further testing in person, but you won't be charged for an additional visit.
 These virtual appointments are often less expensive than seeing someone in person.
 For example, myDoc Urgent Care offers telehealth visits for only $49.

 An even less expensive virtual care option is Mira.
-For as low as $45 a month, you’ll have access to virtual urgent and primary care.
-Copays through Mira cost as little as $5, which can help you save more than other virtual options.
+For as an average of $45 a month, you’ll have access to virtual urgent and primary care.
+Copays through Mira cost as little as $25, which can help you save more than other virtual options.